Olivia (name)

 Olivia is a feminine given name in the English language.
 It is derived from Latin oliva, olive.
 Both Oliva and Olivia were Latinate forms in use in English-speaking countries as early as the 13th century.
 Olive was in common use as a vernacular form.
 Though not invented by William Shakespeare, the name was popularized by a character in Twelfth Night.

 Usage of the name in the 20th and 21st centuries has been influenced by popular culture, including the popularity of the actress Olivia Newton-John in the 1970s and of Olivia Kendall, a child character played by actress Raven-Symoné on the American television sitcom The Cosby Show.
 Olivia has been a popular name throughout the English-speaking world since the mid-1990s, and is also well used throughout Europe and South America.

-In 2022, in the United States, the name Olivia was given to 16,573 girls, ranking it as the most popular name.
-That same year, it was also the most popular name given to girls in Canada.
+In 1880 (the first year for which records are available), "Olivia" was the 232nd most popular name given to female babies in the United States.
+Olivia reached a low point in popularity in 1970 when it ranked 542 in female baby names.
+In 2019, it became the most popular name given to female babies in the U.S.